valkey-io/valkey-glide/go/DEVELOPER.md

     make build
     ```
 6. Run tests:
-    1. Ensure that you have installed redis-server and redis-cli on your host.
-You can find the Redis installation guide at the following link: [Redis Installation Guide](https://redis.io/docs/install/install-redis/install-redis-on-linux/).
+    1. Ensure that you have installed valkey-server and valkey-cli on your host.
+You can find the Valkey installation guide at the following link: [Valkey Installation Guide](https://github.com/valkey-io/valkey).
     2. Execute the following command from the go folder:
         ```bash
         go test -race ./...